 The CARE House began in 2004 when Law Enforcement identified a need for a more effective and efficient facility to provide forensic services to victims of maltreatment.
-A permanent location was identified and renovations began shortly after.
+A permanent location was found and renovations began shortly after.
 In October of 2006, the CARE House opened their doors for the first time at the new facility; we also obtained Non-profit status in December of the same year.
 The first Board of Directors meeting was held in March of 2007.
 We officially obtained National Accreditation in September of 2009.

 As a children’s advocacy center, CARE House of the Pee Dee’s mission is to promote help, hope, and healing in a nurturing environment to child abuse victims and their families, through supportive services and prevention.